jootten/A2C_Lunar_Lander/report.md

 1. Introduction/Motivation
 2. Theoretical Background
 3. Project development log
 4. The model and the experiment
+ 4.1 An alternative actor: Recurrent policy network
-5. Visualization and results
+5. How to run training and testing
+6. Results
+7. Conclusion
+8. References

 ### 1. Introduction/Motivation